david-sauvage/effective-java-summary/README.md

 You may want to store data by a certain enum.
 For that you could have the idea to use the ordinal method.
 This is a bad practice.
 Instead, prefer the use of EnumMaps.

+__Item 38 : Emulate extensible enums with interfaces__

+The language doesn't allow us to write extensible enums.
+In the few cases that we would want an enum type to be extensible, we can emulate with an interface written for the basic enum.
+Users of the api will be able to implements this interface in order to "extend" your enum.